-These visits could be for a baby who isn’t latching on very well, a mom who isn’t making enough milk, a mom who is having a tough time getting baby to latch on in a way that is comfortable, or a baby who isn’t gaining weight.
+These visits could be for a baby who isn’t latching on very well, a mom who isn’t making enough milk, a mom who is having a tough time getting their baby to latch on in a way that is comfortable, or a baby who isn’t gaining weight.

 Not all mothers need breastfeeding support.
 The good news is that breastfeeding is not usually about problems.
 Often when women are prepared and know what to expect and get some information during their pregnancy, it can be wonderful and go without a hitch.

 What is covered as "breastfeeding equipment”?

-In this area, a lot of mothers often are on their own.
+In this area, a lot of mothers often were on their own.
 They might go to a local retail store and try to pick out a pump they think is going to work, and it may not be what's going to work in their particular situation.
 The ACA now requires that most health insurance plans cover the cost of breastfeeding equipment, including pumps.
 This might be either renting a quality breast pump or purchasing one that is right for the mom’s situation.
-For example, a mom who is not with her hospitalized baby will need a high-quality rental-grade pump to keep up her milk supply.
-A mom going to work might need a personal double electric pump to cut down on the amount of time she needs to pump during her breaks.
+For example, a mom who is not with their hospitalized baby will need a high-quality rental-grade pump to keep up their milk supply.
+A mom going to work might need a personal double electric pump to cut down on the amount of time they need to pump during their breaks.
 A mom who needs to express milk only every now and then might do fine with a manual pump.
 Moms should talk to their doctor or a lactation expert about the kind of pump that’s right for them and work with [their] insurance company on what is covered, because insurers are not required to cover all types of pumps.